 Business Management: Managed contracting and logistics operations of $25 to $45 million per year for two local agencies as well as the US Government over wide spectrum of services, equipment and commercial goods, managed $25 to $60 million inventory; addressed complex issues in software licensing and intellectual property.
 Engineering Responsibilities: Managed bus vehicle engineering for $1 billion in new acquisitions and post-delivery maintenance support for 2,300 vehicles with some of the most complex technology (natural gas engines and embedded systems) in the US transit industry; managed project controls, estimating, scheduling functions for both engineering and construction on mid-range process, petrochemical, power and water distribution projects.

-Today Mike is retired and devoting near full time to the FPL Museum.
-He is also Education Committee Chairman for the National Capitol Section of the American Society of Civil Engineers and is an adjunct professor at NYU, Tandon School of Engineering.
+Today Mike is retired and devoting time to the FPL Museum.
+He is also Education Committee Chairman for the National Capitol Section of the American Society of Civil Engineers and is an adjunct professor at both NYU, Tandon School of Engineering and Howard University, Washington DC

 Walkersville, MD 2015